How To Block Crochet – A Step By Step Tutorial On Wet & Steam Blocking

 What does blocked mean in crochet?

 Blocking is the process of introducing moisture into fibers in order to manipulate the shape and size of your crochet work.
-You can do that by either water (wet blocking) or steam (steam blocking).
+You can do that with either water (wet blocking) or steam (steam blocking).

 Why do you block crochet projects?